mickle-ak/mockobor/README.md

 ### collect and verify events from test object
-(not implemented jet, probably in version 1.1)
+not implemented jet, probably later

 ## Examples